This post may contain affiliate links. Please see my disclosure policy for details.

 Unfortunately, the palace fell into decay and is now a ruin.
 Only a small part of it remains in King’s Clipstone.
 But, you can stop by and check it out only a few miles drive from Edwinstowe.

 There is a small lay-by to park nearby and it’s FREE to visit open 24 hours.
-Click here for more information.
+Click here for my complete guide for King John’s Palace!

 15. Thieves Wood